Top general 'shocked' by AP report on AWOL guns, mulls fix

 The AP’s investigation reported how some of the missing guns have been stolen and later used in violent street crimes, while many others have vanished without a clue from the military’s enormous supply chains.

 In all, AP identified at least 1,900 guns that the four armed services recorded as lost or stolen during the 2010s.
+Most came from the Army.
 Because some of the service branches provided incomplete data -- or none at all -- that total is a certain undercount.

 “I was frankly shocked by the numbers that were in there,” Gen. Mark Milley, the chairman of the Joint Chiefs of Staff, told the Senate Appropriations Committee at a hearing Thursday.

-Note: This story has been corrected to attribute a quote to Col. Cathy Wilkinson.